ComposerY/nadex/README.md

 # Notice

 This project has been discontinued.
-No furthre fix will be made.
+No further fix will be made.
 Sorry about that.

 -----------------------------------